Cracked Tube-to-Tubesheet Welds on Chemical Reactor – Failure Analysis

 FEA Models of the Reactor Tubes, Tubesheets, Perforated Plate Rim, and Tube-to-Tubesheet Welds

-After Cracked Tube-to-Tubesheet Welds Appeared in a Chemical Reactor – we were asked to Investigate.
+After Cracked Tube-to-Tubesheet Welds Appeared in a Chemical Reactor – We were Asked to Investigate.
 Conditions included the startup, controlled heatup and cool-down processes on the reactor with respect to the potential for creating leaks through the tube-to-tubesheet welds.

 Finite element analysis (FEA) was performed to simulate the (transient) thermal and structural responses of the reactor tubes, tubesheets, perforated plate rim, and tube-to-tubesheet welds during the controlled heat-up and cool-down process.